 - Ceases soils from redepositing back onto the fibers.

-When rinsing carpet fibers with plain water; the calcium/magnesium particles (contained in the water) cause the detergent molecules to drop the soils emulsified.
-These detergent molecules then begin emulsifying the calcium/magnesium particles.
-The soils redeposit back into the carpet fiber, thus bringing about resoiling.
+When rinsing carpet fibers with plain water, calcium/magnesium particles contained in the water cause the detergent molecules to drop the soils emulsified.
+These detergent molecules then begin emulsifying the particles.
+The soils redeposit back into the carpet fiber thus bringing about resoiling.

-Tip: When the rinsing agents (utilize the extraction rinse to prevent resoiling) are used; the chelating and sequestering agents hide the calcium/magnesium particles from the detergent molecules.
+Tip: When the rinsing agents are used, the chelating and sequestering agents hide the calcium/magnesium particles from the detergent molecules.
 The detergent molecules carry on holding onto the soils they have emulsified.
 This allows them to more thoroughly rinse from the carpet fiber.

 Steam Cleaning Procedure

 - Get ready the equipment and supplies.
 In a pump or power sprayer mix free rinsing emulsifying pre-spray (comply with manufacturer’s recommended dilutions).
 Mix the rinsing agent (follow manufacturer’s advised dilutions) in the solution tank of the extractor.

 - In case the area has furniture, remove as much as possible.